-Celebrating Havana renovates Cuba’s oldest Jewish cemetery
+Cuba restores oldest Jewish cemetery as Havana is spruced up

 There is also an effort to recover long-forgotten sites — among them the all but neglected Jewish cemetery in the Guanabacoa neighborhood on Havana’s east side.

-“I feel a very great peace and calmness when I visit the cemetery. … For me it’s like being with my mother, my only sister and my nephew,” Adela Dworin, president of the Hebrew Board of Cuba, said standing beside a grave adorned with small rocks that are used by Jews to pay homage to the dead.
+“I feel a very great peace and calmness when I visit the cemetery. … For me it’s like being with my mother, my only sister and my nephew,” said Adela Dworin, president of the Hebrew Board of Cuba, standing beside a grave adorned with small rocks that are used by Jews to pay homage to the dead.

 The rocks, which are believed to symbolize eternity, lie near inscriptions bearing names of the buried.
 Many have words of consolation written in Yiddish or Spanish and are adorned with the Star of David.